HridoyVaraby/calculator-form-plugin/README.md

 [calculator_form title="Visa Points Calculator" description="Calculate your eligibility points for Australian immigration"]
 ```

+### Elementor Integration

+This plugin is optimized for use with Elementor:

+1. **Add to any page**: Insert the shortcode using Elementor's Shortcode widget
+2. **Full-width ready**: The form adapts to container width automatically
+3. **No default spacing**: Clean design allows you to control all margins and padding through Elementor
+4. **Custom CSS support**: Use Elementor's Advanced → Custom CSS panel for styling
+5. **Responsive design**: Works perfectly in Elementor's responsive preview modes

 ## How It Works

 The calculator evaluates points across multiple criteria: